Liam Neeson reveals he fell in love with a ‘taken’ woman while living in Australia

 “If you know the lady involved, go to the Facebook page.
 Give us some hints!”
 Koch said.

-Neeson’s wife, actor Natasha Richardson,died in 2009 after a fatal fall at a Canadian ski resort.
+Neeson’s wife, the actor Natasha Richardson, died in 2009 after a fatal fall at a Canadian ski resort.
 Her family made the decision to switch off her life support.
 An autopsy report found she suffered a blunt blow to the head.
 She was 45.

 Neeson and Richardson married in 1994 and have two sons, Micheál and Daniel.